indiramaretta/JAGA-API/README.md

 ```

 #input models (download the models, put in the same file as your environment)
+#The file type for the application we are using is .pkl and the machine learning mode is LightGBM

 #download the app.py (also put in the same file as your environment)